f418me/LNBitsVoucherGenerator/README.md

 ## Roadmap

 - [ ] Add Changelog
+- [ ] Add Logging
 - [ ] Add Docker Compose
-- [ ] Add possibility to use CSV-Files as Input to genere the vouchers
+- [ ] Add possibility to use CSV-Files as Input to generate the vouchers

 See the [open issues](https://github.com/f418me/LNBitsVoucherGenerator/issues) for a full list of proposed features (and known issues).